mantidproject/mantid/dev-docs/source/VSCode.rst

 attempt to make a useful task for you.
 However it may be better to use this example:

 **Linux/OSX:**

-This assumes that you have generated in CMake using ninja.
-The commands can be switched out with the command and various args for whatever you have generated with.
+The commands can be switched out with the command and various args for the generator used to generate your CMake with.

 .. code-block:: javascript